tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 I never considered what happened to the *real* him until that moment.

-If that is truly our original house cat, deep in the hole.
+If that truly is our original house cat, lurking deep in the hole.

 That’s not all, though.